lukenny17/lukenny17/README.md

 # Luke Kenny's GitHub Portfolio

 Hi, I'm Luke Kenny, an MSc Computer Science graduate with Distinction and over ten years of experience in transport planning.
-I’m eager to learn, grow, and collaborate as I embark on a new career in software development or a related field.
+I’m eager to learn, grow, and collaborate as I embark on a new career in cyber security, software development or a related field.

 ## Projects